Understanding the GPA grading scale

-If you’re interested in studying abroad and have already begun researching colleges and universities, you’ll likely have come across the term “Grade Point Average” (GPA).
-The Indian education system does follow a GPA grading scale, however, it is different from the international GPA scale used by schools abroad, like in the US, Canada, and Australia.
-International students from schools who follow a different GPA grading scale may be confused when they switch to a new system.
-SchoolApply can smooth out this transition by calculating your GPA according to the scale used by schools abroad.
+If you’re interested in studying abroad and have begun researching colleges and universities, you’ll likely have come across the term ‘Grade Point Average’ (GPA).
+While this term may be familiar to Indian students as the Indian education system also follows a GPA grading scale; it is important to know that the GPA you may be familiar with in India, is completely different from the international GPA scale used by schools in the US, Canada and Australia.
+If this difference seems confusing to you, don’t worry, SchoolApply can help you calculate your GPA according to the international scale.

 GPA is an abbreviation for Grade Point Average.
 It is a standard method of calculating a student’s average grade over a stipulated period, like one term/semester.
 GPA is calculated by dividing the average grade points a student achieves by the total credit hours attended by the student.

-CGPA stands for “Cumulative Grade Point Average.”
-It is used to denote a student’s overall average performance throughout their academic program, be it a high school, a Bachelor’s Degree, or a Master’s Degree program.
-To start off, credit hours are the total amount of time a student spends in classes.
+CGPA stands for ‘Cumulative Grade Point Average’” It is used to denote a student’s average performance over the entire span of their academic program, be it high school, a Bachelor’s Degree, or a Master’s Degree program.
+To start of, credit hours are the total amount of time a student spends in classes.
 Grade points are the marks you receive for your subjects.
-To calculate a CGPA, you simply divide your total score of grade points for all subjects throughout your semesters by the total number of credit hours attended.
+To calculate a CGPA, you simply divide your total grade points for all subjects throughout your semesters by the total number of credit hours attended.
 GPA and CGPA are indicated by a number as opposed to the percentages or grades that are assigned under the Indian grading system.

-At SchoolApply, we calculate the GPA for our studentsLearn More
+At SchoolApply we calculate the GPS for our studentsLearn More

-How the GPA system compares to the Indian grading system
+How the international GPA system compares to the Indian grading system

 Normally, letter grades and percentages can easily be converted to an International GPA.
 First, the percentages are translated to letter grades, and these letter grades are matched to the standardized International GPA score.
 For example, a mark of 95% would be an A grade which equals 4.0; a mark of 85% would be a B which equals 3.0; a C is 2.0 and a D is 1.0.